Qualification | Degree

 The BA (Hons) course offers the following funding options:

 After completing the application process you will be invited to attend one of our audition days where you will be required to demonstrate a variety of skills.
 Information about auditions can be found below.
+At the audition, applicants for the BA (Hons) Acting course are automatically considered for the CertHE Introduction to Acting course and vice versa.

 Application to the BA (Hons) Acting course is to be made through UCAS only.
 Please note that our listing on UCAS is shown as University of East London (UEL) – Acting.